saipraneeth11/Drowsiness-Detector/README.md

 I take images of a person in a intervals of 20ms.

 This application will work for multiple faces in a frame also.
-Guess what I can catch students sleeping in a class!.
+Guess what I can catch students sleeping in a class ;).

 I have taken the help of libraries such as numpy,cv2,dlib